munin-monitoring/munin/doc/documentation/nomenclature.rst

 Datasource specific plugin attribute
 ------------------------------------

-These are found both in the config outout of a plugin and in the normal readings of a plugin.
+These are found both in the config output of a plugin and in the normal readings of a plugin.
 A plugin may provide data from one or more data sources.
 Each data source needs its own set of field.attribute tuples to define how the data source should be